SarahGrevy/Supremcourt_Mapping/README.md

-# Mapping Supremcourt Cases By Most Aggreeable and Disagreeable Cases
+# Mapping Supremcourt Cases By Aggreeable and Disagreeable Cases

-Final project for CJS Data and Databases class
+Final project for Data and Databases class at Columbia Journalism School.